Keeping your website secure

 When setting up file permissions, DreamHost recommends that you set the permissions to the following:

-Here is an example on how your file/folder permissions should look on the server when running ls -la.
+Here is an example of how your file/folder permissions should look on the server after running ls -la.

 drwxr-xr-x 2 exampleuser pg5034488 10 Apr 22 09:13 example_directory